huangyingw/libjodycode/README.md

 To find the number your program should store and check against this number, find every interface you use documented in FEATURELEVELS.txt and choose the highest feature level number out of those.

+In libjodycode 2.0 a new version table was introduced that maintains a separate version number for each logical section of the library; this table was removed in libjodycode 4.0 in favor of the feature level number.

+Programs can use the `libjodycode_check.c/.h` helper code provided to check for linking against an incompatible version of libjodycode.
+Copy the files to the program's code base, add `#include "libjodycode_check.h"` to the main C file, and add

+`if (libjodycode_version_check(verbose, bail) != 0) failure_action();`

+somewhere early in `main()`.
+Set verbose to 1 to output detailed error info via `fprintf(stderr, ...)` if a bad version is found.
+Set bail to 1 to have the check code immediately exit if a bad version is found instead of returning to the caller with a non-zero return value.